Arturia canariensis

 Arturia canariensis, commonly known as the yellow calcareous sponge, is a species of sponge in the family Clathrinidae.
 It is found in shallow seas in the Canary Islands, Cape Verde, the Adriatic Sea and the Caribbean Sea.
-The specific epiphet "canariensis" was given to this species because it was first described from Lanzarote in the Canary Islands.
+The specific epithet "canariensis" was given to this species because it was first described from Lanzarote in the Canary Islands.

 Description

 Arturia canariensis has a small, lacy structure and is a bright lemon yellow colour.
 It is an asconoid with many tiny flask-like tubes.
 Water is drawn in through fine holes near their base, the ostia, moved along by flagella and expelled from the oscula at the top, each osculum being a single exit formed from many fused ascon tubes.
 The skeleton is composed of large calcareous spicules called megascleres, made predominantly of calcite, forming a soft, fragile, supporting network.
 The whole sponge can grow to 10 cm in diameter.
 Small individuals form tufts but larger ones have gentle folds, with oscula along their ridges.